-Members of the USBGF and tournaments, clubs, playing sites, and all events which are sanctioned or supported by the USBGF are expected to adhere to these Standards.
+Members of the USBGF and tournaments, clubs, playing sites, and all events which are governed, sanctioned or supported by the USBGF must adhere to these Standards.
 Note that these Standards are intended to help tournament directors and players establish guidelines for play and conduct.
-Application and interpretation of the rules of play and conduct at individual tournaments is solely the responsibility of the tournament director and his appointed representatives.
+Application and interpretation of the rules of play and conduct at individual tournaments is solely the responsibility of the tournament director and designated tournament staff or ruling committees.

 The overriding principle that applies to any backgammon competition is that to the best of the organizer’s ability, everyone participating shall have a fair and equal chance to win any prizes, rating points, or recognition that may be offered.
 While organizers are free to use their judgment in many areas not specifically covered by the USBGF Rules or Standards, they are expected to demonstrate to all that providing a level playing field and ensuring fair play are the most important considerations in all decisions.
 Application of the rules and decisions relative to the draw, seeding, format, assignment to divisions, and awarding of prizes must all be done in the most transparent fashion possible to ensure that all may see and know the process by which these decisions are made.
 Special accommodations for handicapped or disabled people be should be provided if possible; participants are expected to be supportive of such accommodations.

 The USBGF requires all members and supported programs to maintain high standards of ethics and good sportsmanship.
 Backgammon is a skill game open to the general public and to people of all kinds.
 Inappropriate language, attire, or offensive behavior will not be tolerated.